drpotato/overlord-xenu/README.md

 Open your browser and enter `localhost:12345` into the address bar.

+## Grunt

+To constantly compile the CoffeeScript, run:

+`grunt watch`

+This will watch the files in the src folder, if they change it will recompile them and output any errors that occur.

 ## Resources

 Here are some documentation links to help you with development and debugging: